Our next courses for English speaking clients

 • Objectives and aim in each plantation phase

-• Other important devices for irrigation
+• Irrigation system design and other important devices for irrigation

 • Definition, pros and cons and how they operate